 Step 2: Twist The Lug Nuts Counterclockwise

 Now that you can access the brakes, the next step is to turn the lug nuts counterclockwise using the lug wrench.
-Tighten the nuts until they’re finger tight.
+Tighten the nuts until their finger is tight.

 Step 3: Remove The Wheel And Lug Nuts